CjMullins87/M01-Project/README.md

 To consider the perspective of a potential home builder, this journal will seek to answer the following questions:

 1. What are the main drivers of sale price?
 Are they controllable?
-2. How much do customer choices (n bedrooms, n bathrooms, n floors, etc) impact sale price?
+2. How much do n bedrooms, n bathrooms, and n floors impact sale price?
 3. Where are new developments happening?
 How much are they generally selling for?

 ### Contents